-Let’s just pull out the honesty right away: when I went on my college tours, I didn’t know what I was looking for.
+Let’s just pull out the honesty right away: When I went on my college tours, I didn’t know what I was looking for.
 I mean, who does?
-Sure, it’s an important part in life, picking a college—but just how do you go about it?
+Sure, it’s an important part of life, picking a college—but just how do you go about it?
 As school tours are just as exciting as they are overwhelming, there’s naturally a lot to think about.
 Here’s a list of things I wish I’d have known to seek out when I went on my tours.

 1. The dormitories

 If your guide doesn’t take a turn into a dormitory, take matters into your own hands.
 Sometimes schools let you go on your own private tour of a dorm, which lets you see exactly the conditions you’ll endure for the next few years.
-Make sure you get all the essential information: How’s the WiFi?
+Make sure you get all the essential information: How’s the Wi-Fi?
 Is there air conditioning?
 (If not, prepare to buy a fan.)
 Also, how do you like your bathrooms?
 Some colleges have switched to co-ed.
 And the floor plan; some colleges have men and women separated by wing or by floor—or even by building—and sometimes the opposite sex is right next door.
 Figure out your preference and then find out if it jives with the schools you have in mind.

 2. The dining hall